History of the Cleveland Cavaliers: 2006–2007: Eastern Conference champions and NBA Finals appearance

-2008–2010: High expectations
+2008–2010: Playoff upsets

 In the next season, the Cavaliers made progress.
 They finished with a record of 66–16, the best regular-season record in franchise history.
 The year marked other notable franchise records, including a 13-game winning streak, and road and home winning records.
 The Cavaliers entered the playoffs as the #1 seed in the NBA with home court advantage throughout the playoffs.
 They finished the season 39–2 at home, one win short of the best all-time home record.
 Head coach Mike Brown won NBA Coach of the Year honors and LeBron James finished second in NBA Defensive Player of the Year Award voting and won the NBA Most Valuable Player award.
 The Cavaliers began the 2009 postseason by sweeping the 8th-seeded Detroit Pistons, winning every game by ten or more points.
 In the conference semifinals, the Cavaliers swept the 4th-seeded Atlanta Hawks, again winning each game by at least ten points, becoming the first team in NBA history to win eight straight playoff games by a double-digit margin.
 The Cavaliers then met the Orlando Magic in the Eastern Conference Finals.
 The Cavaliers lost Game 1 of the series 107–106 at home despite James' 49-point effort.
 Despite winning Game 2 by a score of 96–95, with the help of a James buzzer-beating three-pointer, it was not enough as Orlando won the series in six games, nixing a LeBron vs. Kobe NBA Finals matchup.

 During the 2009 off-season, the Cavaliers acquired four-time NBA champion and 15-time All Star center Shaquille O'Neal from the Phoenix Suns.
 The Cavaliers also signed wingman Anthony Parker, and forwards Leon Powe and Jamario Moon for the following season.
 On February 17, 2010, the Cavaliers acquired All-Star forward Antawn Jamison from the Washington Wizards and Sebastian Telfair from the Los Angeles Clippers in a three team trade.
 The Cavaliers originally lost Žydrūnas Ilgauskas in this trade, but after being waived by Washington, he signed back with the Cavaliers on March 23 for the rest of the season.
 The Cavaliers managed to finish with the NBA's best record for the second straight season, with a 61–21 record.
 James was named the NBA MVP for the second consecutive year.
 The Cavaliers defeated the Chicago Bulls 4–1 in the first round of the 2010 NBA playoffs, but lost to the Boston Celtics in the semifinals after leading the series 2–1, with the Celtics proceeding to win 3 consecutive games (afterwards, the Celtics went to the 2010 NBA Finals and lost to the Los Angeles Lakers 4–3.)
 Each team would suffer record-setting playoff defeats on home soil; the Celtics lost by 29, 124–95, in Game 3, the greatest defeat in the history of the Boston Celtics in the playoffs, while the Cavaliers lost by 32, 120–88, in Game 5.